d0tTino/DeepThought-ReThought/README.md

 The system is built upon an **Event-Driven Architecture (EDA)** using NATS/JetStream for asynchronous communication between components.

+For a diagram of the service interactions and setup instructions for optional components such as the FAISS vector store, FastAPI endpoints and the metrics system, see [docs/architecture.md](docs/architecture.md).

 Key planned/in-progress components include:

 1.  **Core EDA Framework:** (Functional) Publishers, Subscribers, and Event definitions using NATS.